xnaveenx/xnaveenx/README.md

 - 👋 Hi, I’m @xnaveenx
 - 👀 I’m interested in Programming and Computer related stuffs...and Blockhain.
-- 🌱 I’m currently learning C Lang
+- 🌱 I’m currently Pursuing my Engineering degree at Rajalakshmi Institute of Technology
-- 💞️ I’m looking to collaborate on ...
 - 📫 Reach me at naveen010210@gmail.com

 <!---